bclipp/databricks_spark_cert_study_guide/notes.md

 **Partitioning:**

-Partition: a portion of a dataset, each partition has the potential to be distibuted.
+Partition: a portion of a rdd, each partition has the potential to be distibuted.

 Ways to partition data:
   A. Larger size, more partitions